“Don’t put all your eggs in one basket.”

-I found that people who came to me from AdWords were more committed to lessons.
+I found that people who came to me from Google Ads were more committed to lessons.

 People who came from other “general” advertisements came in with an “opportunity” mindset.
 They hadn’t been looking for lessons.
 They saw my ad in a newspaper or on the scoreboard at the Little League baseball diamonds.

 They would come in for an introductory lesson.
 At some point in the lesson, almost every parent said: “I thought we would ‘give lessons a try’.”

 This is the problem with general advertising.
 The leads that you generate are unlikely to buy something from you.